 DWQ is responsible for managing the standards and classifications of all water supply watersheds.
 In 1992, the WSWP Rules were adopted by the EMC and require all local governments that have land use jurisdiction within water supply watersheds adopt and implement water supply watershed protection ordinances, maps and management plans.
 SWAP uses the established water supply watershed boundaries and methods established by the WSWP program as a basis to delineate source water assessment areas for all public water surface water intakes.
-Additional information regarding the WSWP Program can be found on the DWQ website.
+Additional information regarding the WSWP Program can be found at http://h2o.enr.state.nc.us/wswp/index.html.